nglaeser/crypto-glossary/docs/index.md

 # How to Use This Glossary

-For the most part, we use a standard glossary style, that is,
+For the most part, I use a standard glossary style, that is,

 > **Term**
 > : This is the definition of the term.
-We might bold **another name** for this term inside the definition.
+I might bold **other terms** being defined inside the definition.

-We use the following callouts for specific examples, summaries, etc.
+I use the following callouts for specific examples, summaries, etc.:

 !!! example "Example/Construction"
     Examples or specific constructions that realize some cryptographic primitive.